Search our shop

 A new report by Feeding America finds that the number of food-insecure children could escalate to 18 million because of the COVID-19 pandemic.
 According to the report, an increase in the unemployment rate of 7.6% coupled with a 5% increase in the child poverty rate would result in a 9.3% increase in the child food-insecurity rate—bringing the total child food-insecurity rate potentially to 24.5%.
 In the wake of the pandemic, that would mean 1 in 4 children could face hunger in America this year.
 At the same time, stay at home orders and school closures are leaving many food banks facing increased demand, a decline in food donations and fewer volunteers.

-You cannot necessarily tell by outward appearance who is food insecure.
-So, as a fellow mom, dad, grandparent, aunt, uncle, teacher or just as a fellow human being - what can you do to help?
+So, as a fellow mom, dad, grandparent, aunt, uncle, teacher or just as a fellow human being, what can you do to help?

-• You can donate to organizations like the Patachou Foundation, Feeding America and No Kid Hungry
+• You can donate to organizations like the Patachou Foundation, Feeding America and No Kid Hungry.

 • If you know someone who is struggling, you can order groceries on Instacart or other grocery delivery services and have it delivered to them.

-• You can also call your local food pantry and see what their current needs are.
+• You can also call your local food pantry and see what their current needs are

 As we’ve mentioned in the past, we have donated portions of proceeds (can still donate in link below) to the Indianapolis-based Patachou Foundation.
 Last November, Team Ahimsa met Rachael Ray at the Indiana Conference for Women.
 It was love at first sight, but we fell even more in love with her when we learned more about her Yum-o!
 Organization.
 The tagline is Cook.
 Feed.
 Fund.
 Just last month Yum-o! and the Rachael Ray Foundation donated $4 MILLION for COVID-19 relief.
 How amazing?!
 We admire Rachael's use of her powerful platform to help kids in our communities.
 She, along with the hard working members of all these organizations, serve as an inspiration to our team here at Ahimsa.
 Visit Yum-o below to find out more about these organizations who are fighting childhood food insecurity below.